Deny Haryana's land swap proposal for assembly building construction: Majithia appeals to UT Administrator | Science-Environment

 - India

-SAD leader Bikram Singh Majithia on Sunday appealed to Chandigarh Administrator and Punjab Governor Banwarilal Purohit not to accept the Haryana government's land swap proposal for the construction of a new building for Haryana Vidhan Sabha here.
+SAD leader Bikram Singh Majithia on Sunday appealed to Chandigarh Administrator and Punjab Governor Banwarilal Purohit not to accept the Haryana government's land swap proposal for the construction of its new assembly building here.

+Meanwhile, BJP leader Sunil Jakhar urged both Haryana and Punjab chief ministers to show magnanimity and statesmanship, and utilise the Vidhan Sabha on rotational basis.

+However, Jakhar said there should never be any doubt in anyone's mind over Chandigarh belonging to Punjab only.

-The Shiromani Akali Dal (SAD) leader, in a letter to Purohit, said Chandigarh was an inalienable part of Punjab and the Haryana government could not apply for a land swap without taking the consent of the parent state.
-"If such requests are taken into consideration they will create anarchy as nothing stops the Punjab and Himachal governments to put in requests for land swaps," said Majithia.
+Shiromani Akali Dal (SAD) leader Majithia, in a letter to Purohit, said Chandigarh was an inalienable part of Punjab, and the Haryana government could not apply for a land swap without taking the consent of the parent state.

+If such requests are taken into consideration they will create anarchy as nothing stops the Punjab and Himachal governments to put in requests for land swaps, said Majithia.

 The Akali leader's statement came a day after Haryana Assembly Speaker Gian Chand Gupta met Purohit and discussed with him about land allotment for the construction of a new building for Haryana Vidhan Sabha here.